 What is the average height and weight for 7 year old boys and girls?
 This is a question that many parents are wondering these days.
 With childhood obesity on the rise, parents are looking for ways to help their children maintain a healthy weight.
 One way to do this is to have an idea of what the average height is for kids in your age group.

 In this blog post, we will discuss the average height for 7 year old boys and girls, as well as some tips on how to help your child maintain a healthy weight.

-What Is The Average Height For 7-Year-Old Boys
+What Is The Average Height & Weight For 7 Year Old Boys & Girls

 What is considered a normal growth rate?